 Find a cheerleader.
 Not a real cheerleader, though that could probably be fun.
 You just need someone to take up this cause with enthusiasm on your behalf.
 I found it most uncomfortable to ask for financial help but certainly enjoyed sharing my son’s challenges and triumphs.
 You need someone to connect those two pieces.
-Go out for a chocolate and wine evening, share your need, ask for help, and identify your team leaders by their enthusiasm.
+Go out for a chocolate and wine evening, share your needs, ask for help, and identify your team leaders by their enthusiasm.

 It’s all about who you know and what they love.
 Don’t underestimate what people have to give.
 With a little effort, your friends may not even need to leave their comfort zones to help.
 Do you know a Zumba instructor, a jewelry maker, restaurant manager?
-These people can donate their services for raffle tickets or have an activity based fundraiser.
+These people can donate their services for raffle tickets or have an activity-based fundraiser.
 Almost every local restaurant I asked donated gift certificates with me walking in off the street, giving them a brochure about us, and asking.
 One enthusiastic team leader rallied her office group to raise money through a raffle and all I shared was pictures and information.
 And athletes, good grief, athletes go crazy for a good cause.
-There’s always a race for something so that’s a built in event you can personalize.
+There’s always a race for something so that’s a built-in the event you can personalize.

 Get your paperwork in order.
 Have both paper and email thank-you notes ready.
 You can print up some postcards or even have photos as postcards.
 You want a quick and easy thank-you note ready to go.
 If people are donating online, have an email thank-you ready to go.
 Have a brochure or flyer with some basic promotional information about your need and who you are.
 If you need something a bit bigger then Printivity offer saddle stitch booklet printing, which would be the best thing to give information about a website or blog that would be more personal and have more information.